 This is an Algebra based Physics course designed to provide the student with a working knowledge of the principles of physics necessary to compete in a highly technical environment.
 Critical thinking is developed through numerous discussions and problem-solving sessions.
 Reinforcement of various principles is achieved in laboratory-related activities.
-Basic topics covered are dynamics, kinematics, energy, waves and mechanics.
+Basic topics covered are dynamics, kinematics, energy, waves, momentum, SHM and electricity.